 With the exception of nationally-affiliated fraternities and sororities that have received official approval from the Dean of Students, official recognition by the College will be granted to organizations who meet with the following requirements: (1) the organization’s purpose is not in conflict with the mission of the College, (2) the membership of the organization is not exclusive (i.e., the organization must be open to all Rhodes students who are interested in membership), and (3) the organization must be distinct and unique from all other existing organizations on campus.

 The RSG Student Organization Relations Chairman will notify the organization in writing of the decision.
 If denied, a written explanation of the denial along with the procedure for appeal must be included.

 The decision of RSG may be appealed in writing to the Dean of Students.

 The officers of recognized student organizations are responsible for the actions of their respective organizations.
-Neither the Dean of Students, Director of Student Activities, nor the Rhodes Student Government controls or is responsible for actions taken by student organizations.
+Neither the Dean of Students, Director of New Student Programs and Leadership, Director of Greek Life, Leadership, and Engagement, Coordinator of Student Activities, nor the Rhodes Student Government controls or is responsible for actions taken by student organizations.